 6. Know your knowledge gaps.

-This year my Government class spent a week discussing the Government’s role in business and the market.
-I am neither a business owner, nor am I an employee of the FTC.
-Because of the wonders of the internet, we had the CEO of an international public cooperation come in and discuss his experience with federal involvement in his business; I am positive that my students gained more from this than I could have ever shared.
+This year my Government class spent a week discussing the government’s role in business and the market.
+I am neither a business owner nor am I an employee of the FTC.
+Because of the wonders of the internet, we had the CEO of an international public corporation come in and discuss his experience with federal involvement in his business; I am positive that my students gained more from this than I could have ever shared.
 Why?
-Because it is a gap in my knowledge and experience.
+Because there is a gap in my knowledge and experience.

 This is not the time to disengage.
 This is not the time to fan the flame of anger and dissension.
-This is the time for the Christian community to rise up and change the way that we understand the world around us.
+This is the time for the Christian community to rise up and change how we understand the world around us.

-Students who study at Veritas are being uniquely equipped to change the world.
-They are learning to think critically and form well-founded opinions.
-There is not a day I teach that I am not challenged by a thought or a question that one of these brilliant students share.
-Along with acquiring knowledge, they are learning to share these thoughts with love and compassion.
+Students who study at Veritas are uniquely equipped to change the world.
+They learn to think critically and form well-founded opinions.
+There is not a day I teach that I am not challenged by a thought or a question that one of these brilliant students shares.
+Along with acquiring knowledge, they learn to share these thoughts with love and compassion.

 Let us raise up our children and teach them to be like the Bereans: constantly looking to God’s word to determine if what Paul said was true (Acts 17:11).
 Let us model this through our handling of the political environment around us.